sarigiering/visible-ocean/content/posts/from-flowcam-to-ecotaxa.md

         # Append object properties to metadata in a ZooProcess-like format
         object_meta = CalculateZooProcessFeatures(regionprops, object_meta)

-        # [Stream] Here, three different versions are written.
-Remove what you do not need.
+        # [Stream] Here, the images and EcoTaxa table are saved and zipped.
         EcotaxaWriter(
             os.path.join(output_path, "EcoTaxa.zip"),
             [